LordIdra/transfer-window-old/plan.md

 [x] Paused text
 [x] Add a few seconds to warp time
 [x] Implement and write tests for black-box solver
-[ ] System to compute trajectories for one object at a time (ie spacecraft) [ ] Cache system to compute trajectories for the entire system [ ] Figure out how to draw orbit direction symbols for adjusting burn [ ] Draw symbols prograde, retrograde, radial in and radial out [ ] Figure out how to detect if user is dragging a symbol (dot product?)
+[ ] Compute trajectories for one object at a time (ie spacecraft) [ ] Compute trajectories for the entire system
+[x] Figure out how to draw orbit direction symbols for adjusting burn [x] Draw symbols prograde, retrograde, radial in and radial out [ ] Figure out how to detect if user is dragging a symbol (dot product?)
 [ ] Animate symbol dragging
+[x] When symbol clicked, adjust parameters of the burn [ ] Solutions for celestial body on hyperbolic trajectory [ ] Laguerre algorithm for solving kepler equation (we already wrote it lol) [x] Account for possibility of an entity entering/exiting the system (we are only considering entities in the system at the very beginning)
+[ ] Update trajectory whenever symbols adjusted
+[ ] Abstraction of constants in solver
+[ ] Actual proper logging
-[ ] When symbol clicked, adjust parameters of the burn
+[ ] Fix the god damn point selection

 I am going to quit coding and go live in a hut in the woods tracker [x] Wtf is up with being able to flip the zoom negative how the hell is that shit possible (it seems to have just gone away???)